 Vegan food used to be bland.
-In fact, good vegan food as recently as 2015 was a real rarity.
-It meant trekking across London to a rare vegan-specific Italian restaurant for tofu ricotta lasagne and something called "tiramasex."
-Your next best option—when it came to eating out, at least—was an unbuttered roll and boiled potatoes at TGI Friday's.
+In fact, Nice Vegan Food as recently as 2015 was a real rarity.
+It meant trekking across London to a rare vegan-specific Italian restaurant for tofu ricotta lasagne and something called "tiramasex".
+Your next best option – when it came to eating out, at least – was an unbuttered roll and boiled potatoes at TGI Friday's.
 Daily sustenance meant cooking everything at home, regardless of how appalling you were at cooking (self-sufficiency: can you imagine!) and always, always having pockets full of nuts.

-Now, lots of the vegan food you can buy tastes more-or-less decent—and the last few Januarys have been especially thrilling for vegans, since it's the time of year that brands drop all their hot new plant-based products to lure in the rising number of people wanting to give veganism a try.
-See: the Greggs vegan sausage roll, or any one of the roughly 12,000 new jackfruit products promising to taste "just like pulled pork."
-There is much to celebrate in Veganuary for long-timers, many tasty treats to try.
+Now, lots of the vegan food you can buy tastes more-or-less decent – and the last few Januarys have been especially thrilling for vegans, since it's the time of year that brands drop all their hot new plant-based products to lure in the rising number of people wanting to give veganism a go.
+See: the Greggs vegan sausage roll, or any one of the roughly 12,000 new jackfruit products promising to taste just like pulled pork.
+Much to celebrate in Veganuary for long-timers.
+Many tasty treats to try.
 But also: produce stinking of desperation.

 Understand That Vegetables Are Not Fillings

-Besides the metropolitan cafes where customers are fiscally abused for a roasted vegetable and pesto on ciabatta bread, there is no place in a sandwich for oily onions and red peppers.
-I've even seen brands using carrot as the main filling, claiming—if you can believe it—that it's a ham or turkey substitute.
+Besides the metropolitan cafes where customers are fiscally abused for a roasted veg and pesto ciabatta, there is no place in a sandwich for oily onions and red peppers.
+I've even seen brands using carrot as the main filling, claiming – if you can believe it – that it's a ham or turkey substitute.
 It's not.
-It's just a carrot in bread, the purchase of which should be viewed as deranged behavior.
+It's just a carrot in bread, the purchase of which should be viewed as deranged behaviour.
 See also: veggie burgers that are essentially compressed veggies, but priced almost the same as a meat burger.

-Basically, just create straight veganized versions.
+Basically, just create straight veganised versions.
 Of everything.
-Whack some fake sausage and tofu scramble between slices of bread, call it an all day breakfast sandwich and watch time-pressed morons (myself, and friends) hand over £4.50 Every Day at 1PM.
+Whack some fake sausage and tofu scramble between slices, call it an All Day Breakfast sandwich and watch time-pressed morons (myself, and friends) hand over £4.50 Every Day at 1PM.

-Somewhere along the line, a vicious rumor was started that vegans like vegetables.
+Somewhere along the line, a vicious rumour was started that vegans like vegetables.
 This has enabled certain brands – Goodfella's, you sick bastards – to go as far as launching frozen falafel pizzas (a note on falafel: supermarket falafel is too dusty; what are you putting in those crumbly balls?).

-Please, just stick to what you'd find at a Papa John's, but veganized.
-A base (made out of dough, not cauliflower), tomato, a bit of vegan cheese—but not too much because it isn't as nice as the normal stuff—and toppings that aren't broccoli.
+Please, just stick to what you'd find at a Papa John's, but veganised.
+A base (made out of dough, not cauliflower), tomato, a bit of vegan cheese – but not too much because it isn't as nice as the normal stuff – and toppings that aren't broccoli.

 Nut Milks That Don't Separate in Your Hot Drink